A beta for Score Sheets is now available in Board Game Stats.

 Sheet types

-Besides the Game Template, the game specific score sheet, a two other sheet types are always available.
-You can find these in the gear icon in the top right of a score sheet.
+You can always find these in the gear menu in the top right of a score sheet.

-Generic: This is the most basic version of a score sheet.
-Two options are available:
+Generic: This is the basic version of a score sheet.
+Two scoring options are available:

-• Best total: a total score is calculated and a winner is set automatically
+• Best total: all rows are added up, a total score is calculated and a winner is set automatically.

-• Scores only: a total score is calculated but no winner is set
+• Scores only: all rows are added up, a total score is calculated but no winner is set.

 Rounds: For games where you enter scores over multiple rounds.
-Four options are available:
+Four scoring options are available:

-• Best total: a total score is calculated and a winner is set automatically
+• Best total: all rows are added up, a total score is calculated and a winner is set automatically.

-• Best round: only the score in the best round is used for the total score.
+• Best round: only the score in the best round is used for the total score and a winner is set automatically.

-• Rounds won: the total score is the number of round a player won.
+• Rounds won: the total score is the number of rounds a player won and a winner is set automatically.

-• Scores only: a total score is calculated but no winner is set
+• Scores only: all rows are added up, a total score is calculated but no winner is set

 Viewing saved score sheets